 Injuries that occur on someone else’s property may result in a Hawaii premises liability claim.
 While typically this type of claim occurs with a slip and fall accident on a commercial or residential property, it is not limited to just that type of accident.
 Any accident that occurs on someone’s property and leads to serious injuries may entitle you to receive compensation.

 If you were injured due to negligent or unsafe conditions on someone else’s property, Davis Levin Livingston can help you understand your rights and legal options.
-Contact us for a free consultation with one of our experienced Hawaii premises liability lawyers.

 Davis Levin Livingston focuses on results.
 Call (808) 740-0633 for a free consultation today.